leangjia/blender_docs/manual/files/linked_libraries/link_append.rst

 The operation available from the *Outliner*'s context menu has no options, and only affects the selected data-block.

-The operation available from the *3D View* only directly affects selected objects, but it can also make local the objects' dependencies:
+The operation available from the *3D Viewport* only directly affects selected objects, but it can also make local the objects' dependencies:

 Type